 Marriott saves time for hotel managers and drives bookings with the Yext Knowledge Engine

-“Our goal is to be the world’s favourite travel company, not just its favourite hospitality company,” says Maggie Gold, Marriott’s Director of SEO.
+“Our goal is to be the world’s favorite travel company, not just its favorite hospitality company,” says Maggie Gold, Marriott’s Director of SEO.
 “We’re taking a broader view of what we can be — and of the many ways we can serve our guests.
 This means instilling a spirit of service in everything we do, including our digital strategy.
-If we support our hotels and take care of our associates, then they take care of our customers and our customers come back.”
+If we support our hotels and take care of our associates, then they take care of our customers, and our customers come back.”

-Marriott uses Yext Listings to manage hotel digital knowledge globally, while also empowering individual hotel franchisees to customise their listings with local content themselves.
-The Yext Knowledge Engine enables brands like Marriott to manage the digital knowledge about their people, places and products across their websites, mobile apps, internal systems and the entire Knowledge Network — over 100 maps, apps, search engines, GPS systems and social networks including Google, Apple, Facebook, Bing and Yahoo.
+Marriott uses Yext Listings to manage hotel digital knowledge globally, while also empowering individual hotel franchisees to customize their listings with local content themselves.
+The Yext Knowledge Engine enables brands like Marriott to manage the digital knowledge about their people, places, and products across their websites, mobile apps, internal systems, and the entire Knowledge Network — over 100 maps, apps, search engines, GPS systems, and social networks including Google, Apple, Facebook, Bing, and Yahoo.

 With Yext, Marriott can update and maintain information for every hotel, all from a single comprehensive dashboard — and distribute as much control to local managers as necessary.

 “While the vast majority of our hotels are franchised, we were looking for a scalable way to keep all of our online local citations in check,” says Florent Abaziou, Search Marketing Manager at Marriott.
 “There are so many important online local citations across the web, and it’s becoming difficult for individual hotels to manage these themselves.
 We would rather find a way to support them with this — and give them time back to focus on the other parts of the business.
 What we found with Yext was really a one-stop solution for our properties to keep everything up to date.”